Claude Chirac: Biography

 Chirac is the director of communication at PRTP.PA which is part of Kering SA, a luxury group based in Paris, France.
 The group owns many luxury brands such as Italian labels Gucci and Bottega Veneta, French label Yves Saint Laurent as well as English label Alexander McQueen.

 She had a relationship with Thierry Rey, the 1980 Summer Olympics and World gold medal champion in Judo.
-Rey is the father of her son, Martin Rey-Chirac.
+They had a son named Martin Rey-Chirac.

 Since 11 February 2011, Chirac has been married to former general secretary of the Elysée, Frédéric Salat-Baroux.